marcusnolan/restruction/README.md

             - Contact Name
             - Contact Email
             - Contact Phone Number
-        - Date of Removal (datepicker)
+        - Date of Removal (date picker)
         - Item Location
         - Image Upload
     - The Add Item button at the bottom is the submit button for the form.
 - **Profile**
     - Profile page shows the users username at the top of the page.
-    - Below the username, there is a 3 input form prefilled eith the users first name, last name and email.
+    - Below the username, there is a 3 input form prefilled with the users first name, last name and email.
     - this form is the edit user function and below it are the 2 buttons;
-        - Delete - Which obviously deletes the user with a defensive programming modal you must click before deleting.
+        - Delete - This obviously deletes the user with defensive programming modal you must click before deleting.
         - Edit - the submit button for the form.
 - **My Items**
-    - My items is very similar to the items page except without the search form and it only shows items created by the logged in user.
+    - My items are very similar to the items page except without the search form and it only shows items created by the logged-in user.
     - If the user has not posted yet it will say no items found and prompt them to create an item.
     - Also on the My Items page, each item they have posted has an edit button that will bring them to the edit item page.
 - **Edit Items**
-    - Very similar to the Add Item form, edit item features a 12 input form as users are not allowed edit their image of the item.
+    - Very similar to the Add Item form, the edit item features a 12 input form as users are not allowed to edit their image of the item.
     - There is a cancel button if a user accidentally pressed the edit button that will bring them back to their posted items.
     - There is also a Delete button to delete the item (again with defensive programming to avoid accidental deletion).
-    - And of course the edit button which submits the edit form.
+    - And of course, the edit button which submits the edit form.
 - **Manage Item Types**
     - This page is only available to the admin of Restruction.
     - You can view what it looks like <a href="./static/images/readme/manage_item_types_preview.png"> here.</a>